demorfi/trusted/readme.md

 ## Usage

 After the setup open the app in a browser of your choice.
 You will be asked for username and password.
-Initial credentials are admin/password.
+Initial credentials are admin / password.

 Create a root CA first.
 Afterwards create users and certificates.
 You can determine different domains of a user seperating them by comma.